H4HWV2011/msjarvis-public-docs/discipline/what-is-polymatmatic-geography.md

 Polymathmatic geography understands that many kinds of spaces are real: river valleys and coal seams; undersea cables and data centers; neural networks and sensor grids; liturgies and dreamscapes; cemeteries and family lands; galaxies and multiverses.
 Any structured “where” in which relations have shape, distance, boundary, enclosure, flow, or topology can be a proper object of study, as long as the questions remain spatial.

+At its core, the field is a geography of **flows, obligations, and rules of reciprocity and extraction** in space.
+It asks who owes what to whom, through which paths, under which covenants or contracts, and how those rules are encoded in land, ledgers, code, custom, and ritual.
+Digital algorithms, legal frameworks, financial instruments, and inherited practices are all treated as ways of routing reciprocity and extraction across a landscape.

 ### Relationship to existing geography

 Polymathmatic geography grows out of, but is not confined to, mathematical and quantitative geography, critical and economic geography, commons theory, and spatial‑justice traditions.
 It extends these by: